Wednesday 24 October 2018

 Design and delivery.

-Presented by Robbie Robertson, Partner, Experience Design, Deloitte Digital
+Robbie Robertson, Partner, Experience Design, Deloitte Digital

 In an ever-changing workplace within the healthcare industry, the integration of technology has seen a profound change in the work that we are now undertaking.
 Cognitive, AI and robotics are fast taking over many of the tasks that have traditionally had to complete.
 Futurists have predicted that 50 percent of all roles today will not exist by 2030.
 This is having a fundamental affect on healthcare employees and patients as we all try to stay relevant and up to speed with new frameworks, methodologies and software packages.
 This is also changing the way we design our hospitals and clinics across the healthcare sector as we move to agile ways of working.
 Will we be able to keep up to pace as the work, worker and workplace mature at differing speeds?